nxp-imx/pytorch-release/README.md

 # About pytorch-release
-This release includes python binding source and wheel package(.whl) for pytorch on aarch64 platform and also example to show how to use the pytroch engine.
-It could be built from source: https://github.com/pytorch/pytorch and https://github.com/pytorch/vision.git.
+This release includes building script and python wheel packages(.whl) for pytorch and torchvision on aarch64 platform.
+An example to show how to use the pytroch engine is included as well.
 Currently it supports the native building on NXP aarch64 platform with BSP SDK.

 # Build
 1. Get the latest IMX BSP from https://source.codeaurora.org/external/imx/imx-manifest.

 2. Set up the build environment for one of the NXP aarch64 platforms and edit the conf/local.conf to add the following dependency for pytorch native build:
 ```